 • Take a bicycling safety class if you intend to take long trips or drive through heavy traffic conditions.

-Should Austin Cyclists Wear Bright, High-Visibility Clothing?
+Should Austin Cyclists Wear Bright, High-Visibility Reflective Clothing?

 According to Competitive Cycling, choosing the right clothing for cycling can play a key role in increasing your safety.